stenzek/duckstation/README.md

 The AppImages require a distribution equivalent to Ubuntu 22.04 or newer to run.

- - Go to https://github.com/stenzek/duckstation/releases/tag/preview, and download `duckstation-x64.AppImage`.
+ - Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download `duckstation-x64.AppImage`.
  - Run `chmod a+x` on the downloaded AppImage -- following this step, the AppImage can be run like a typical executable.

 #### Flatpak

- - Go to https://github.com/stenzek/duckstation/releases/tag/preview, and download `duckstation-x64.flatpak`.
+ - Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download `duckstation-x64.flatpak`.
  - Run `flatpak install ./duckstation-x64.flatpak`.

 or, if you have FlatHub set up:
  - Run `flatpak install org.duckstation.DuckStation`.

 Use `flatpak run org.duckstation.DuckStation` to start, or select `DuckStation` in the launcher of your desktop environment.
+Follow the Setup Wizard to get started.

 ### macOS

 Universal MacOS builds are provided for both x64 and ARM64 (Apple Silicon).

-Using the Preview channel and Metal renderer is recommended, MoltenVK is reported to have issues with some games.

 MacOS Big Sir (11.0) is required, as this is also the minimum requirement for Qt.

 To download:
- - Go to https://github.com/stenzek/duckstation/releases/tag/preview, and download `duckstation-mac-release.zip`.
+ - Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download `duckstation-mac-release.zip`.
  - Extract the zip by double-clicking it.
  - Open DuckStation.app, optionally moving it to your desired location first.
  - Depending on GateKeeper configuration, you may need to right click -> Open the first time you run it, as code signing certificates are out of the question for a project which brings in zero revenue.